This is the Best 4 Days in Paris Itinerary for Your First Time

 If you plan to use the metro to get around, picking a hotel near a station will be very useful.

-We've also tried Hotel Marignan in the Latin Quarter, also about half a mile from the Seine and Notre Dame Cathedral.
+I've also tried Hotel Marignan in the Latin Quarter, about half a mile from the Seine and Notre Dame Cathedral.
 This one had basic but very affordable accommodations with shared and private bathroom options and large rooms ideal for families.
 There was a free continental breakfast with yummy croissants.

 Search for the best hotel deals in Paris on Booking.com.